datachainlab/hyperledger-hip/HIPs/yui.md

 Proposal

 # Solution
-Based on the above motivation, we propose the Hyperledger YUI, which aims to satisfy the following properties and this also structures design principles.
+Based on the above motivation, we propose the Hyperledger YUI, which aims to satisfy the following properties.
+Also, these correspond to the design principles.

 1. Provide a unified communication method independent from a specific blockchain/DLT implementation
     * This enables application developers to develop chain-agnostic application logics.